TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

   }
 }
 ```

-With the `published` attribute, protocols can be set to appear in the results of a `protocol.query` method.
-All matching protocols are returned when a tenant calls `protocols.query` but when called by someone else, only published protocols are returned.
+The value for `protocol` is a URI that represents the protocol being configured.

+The `published` attribute indicates whether the protocol should be public.
+Published protocols are accessible by anyone who [queries](/api/web5-js/dwn/protocols#queryrequest) for them.

 ```json
 {